misiektoja/spotify_monitor/docs/configuration.md

 Select a Chromium browser profile by its directory name, such as `Default` or `Profile 1`.
 Friendly names are also accepted.

 On Linux, Brave and Chromium installed natively, through Snap or through Flatpak are discovered automatically.
 A native install is preferred when both are present.
 Google Chrome is only packaged natively.
+The profile choice marks a current Spotify login the same way the Firefox one does.

 Chromium-based import does not work inside Docker because the container cannot use the host password service needed to decrypt the cookies.
 Use Firefox as shown under [Container Operation](usage.md#import-firefox-into-container-authentication).
 You can also perform a Chromium import with a local PyPI or manual installation.